mozaik-association/mozaik/docs/Contacts Module.md

 This functionality allows you to create, modify and manage all the contacts (members/subscribers/other contacts) related to your organization.

-Various informations can be collected for each contact (companies or individuals).
+Various informations can be collected for each contact (companies or individuals):

-- The standad information of a contact : name, first name, phone, address...
+- The standard information of a contact : name, first name, phone, address...
 - Some personal information: age, gender, disability, social networks...

 !!! info "Address"

     The encoding of addresses on the contact form is facilitated by the auto-completion fonctionnality that the system provides.
 This fonctionnality allows you to choose the city and the street from a list of predefined choices.
 This system allows to avoid encoding errors and helps detect duplicates.

-    Depending on their address, the contacts are associated with a local group/instance.
+    /!\ Depending on their address, the contacts are associated with a local group/instance.
 When the address changes, the instance of the contact can also be updated. (expliquer instance/local group en 2 mots)
     !!! example

         A contact whose address is located in Brussels will belong to the Brussels local group of the organization.
 If a member moves from Brussels to Antwerp, this member will now be related to the local group linked to the city of Antwerp.

-!!! abstract "The goal of people managment"
+!!! abstract "The goal of people management"

     This feature allows you :

     - To manage all the information about your contacts
-    - Information can be used for the adhesions
+    - To get to know your members and supporters better
+    - To use personal information of your members for membership purposes (membership fee)

 <figure markdown>
   ![screenshot 27](img/screen27.png)